ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 -   Partitions can be used if the [partitioning key](../../../engines/table-engines/mergetree-family/custom-partitioning-key.md) is specified.

     ClickHouse supports certain operations with partitions that are more effective than general operations on the same data with the same result.
 ClickHouse also automatically cuts off the partition data where the partitioning key is specified in the query.
-This also improves query performance.

 -   Data replication support.